mhadam/practice-problems/README.md

 Just a repo of solutions I've done while working through leetcode.

-Organized into Java & Python.
+Organized into Java & Python folders.

 Most if not all solutions are tested with Junit5 or pytest.